Sachithx/LITES/PEAK_FIX_DOCUMENTATION.md

 ### Extending the Fix

-You can further customize the detector:
+We can further customize the detector:

 ```python
 # For very noisy signals (e.g., high-frequency sensors):